-In 1999, following a symposium held by the Tire and Rubber Association of Canada in which members of tire recycling agencies in Canada participated, a decision was made to formalize the association initially built on the success of monthly contact through conference calls.
+In 1999, following a symposium held by the Tire and Rubber Association of Canada (TRAC) in which members of tire recycling agencies in Canada participated, a decision was made to formalize the association initially built on the success of monthly contact through conference calls.

 “THE LEVEL OF COOPERATION AND COLLABORATION BETWEEN PROGRAMS ACROSS CANADA IS EXTRAORDINARY.”

-Although CATRA is an informal organization, the structure of CATRA is maintained by the Chairs of its member organizations which are the tire recycling agencies in each province.
 The organization continues to evolve as a singular voice for both national and international tire related issues.

 On Feb.
 12, 1990 a huge pile of millions of scrap tires in Hagersville, Ontario caught fire and burned for 17 days spewing black smoke and toxic fumes in the air.
 Almost 2,000 people had to be evacuated and water wells in the area were contaminated.
 At the time, piles of scrap tires existed in almost every province in the country.
 The Hagersville fire acted as a wake-up call to Canada’s provincial governments alerting them of the potential for disaster in their own backyards and provided strong incentives for ensuring the proper management of scrap tires throughout Canada.